Fort Smith VFW holds ceremony for POW/MIA - NewsBreak

 Fort Smith VFW holds ceremony for POW/MIA

 The ceremony began with a table reading.
 The post commander described what each item on the ceremonial table symbolized.
-The lemon represents the bitterness of their fate, salt represents the tears shed by family members, the white cloth represents purity, a red rose for family and friends of those lost and an upside down glass.
+The lemon represents the bitterness of their fate, the salt represents the tears shed by family members, the white cloth represents purity, a red rose for family and friends of those lost and an upside-down glass.

 Hurst couldn’t imagine being a family member of a prisoner of war or someone missing in action.

-“You’re worried about what’s going on, what they’re doing, how they’re being treated, especially if they’re a prisoner,” said Hurst.
+“You’re worried about what’s going on, what they’re doing, how they’re being treated, especially if they’re a prisoner,” Hurst said.

 Hurst said when he lived in California, his VFW post would travel around educating schools on what POW/MIA Recognition Day means.

 “They didn’t know, and I think it was eye-opening to them.
-It really made us feel good to go around and do that,” said Hurst.
+It really made us feel good to go around and do that,” Hurst said.

-“We want to either be able to bring back their remains to give them a final resting place or to be able to repatriate them so they can come back to their home,” said Farmer.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“We want to either be able to bring back their remains to give them a final resting place or to be able to repatriate them so they can come back to their home,” Farmer said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KNWA FOX24.